Our next project is currently being researched – The Office of St. Gengulphus.

 Present planning is to record the office in the church in Malay (southern Burgundy) in a week long recording session in October 2020.
 This is the same location as used for the Psalterium Project completed in May 2018.
 Presentation of the Gengulphus project is scheduled for May 2021.

-See http://gengulphus.org for more information on this secular saint.
-This is a site retrieved from Google cache – not all links work.
-This site has been made more receptive in past couple of months (Dec.
-2019) and will be made fully receptive in the coming months in a new site – very similar to the above link and able to be edited by the new owners of the website.
+See http://gengulphus.com for more information on this secular saint.
+This is a site retrieved from Google cache in the summer of 2019 and transposed by the Foundation to its present location to make us able to edit the material.
 Most importantly for us – a new chapter has been introduced concerning the music composed for the office of St Gengulphus which we have been able to locate – and put online!
+Most of the material available has been posted.
 More will come!
-No promises on the completion of this effort – it is proving somewhat more complex than the person responsible anticipated (the treasurer of the Foundation).

-The Psalterium Foundation is very thankful to Paul Trenchard (author/researcher of all the text in gengulphus.org – a most serious research effort!) for permission to retrieve this site from Google cache and to expand and utilize it as an instrument to market our planned recording of the St. Gengoux office in 2020.
+The Psalterium Foundation is very thankful to Paul Trenchard (author/researcher of all the material in the old site – a most serious research effort!) for permission to retrieve this site from Google cache and to expand and utilize it as an instrument to market our planned recording of the St. Gengoux office in 2020.
 And, for what it’s worth, to encourage – perhaps – a revival in the devotion to St. Gengulphus to support those today faced with marital challenges.